ingadhoc/account-financial-tools/account_move_helper/README.rst

 Journal Entry Helper
 ====================

-This module adds two buttons in journals entries to allow you to set required balance for accounts and it will automatically create the move line for you
+This module adds two buttons in journals entries to allow you to set required balance for accounts and it will automatically create the move line for you.

 Installation
 ============

-To install this module, you need to:

-#.
-Do this ...

 Configuration
 =============

-To configure this module, you need to:

-#.
-Go to ...

 Usage
 =====

-To use this module, you need to:

-#.
-Go to ...

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot